-Details of the loan notes issued and redeemed in the year ended 31 March 2013, the redemption premium paid and the change of control redemption premium payable in the future can be found in note 7 of the parent company accounts.
-Related party disclosures are also provided in notes 7 and 12 of the parent company accounts as loan notes were issued to certain Directors.
-In accordance with IFRS, the Directors have included a financial liability for this derivative financial instrument totalling \$53,000 (2014: \$193,000) in the Consolidated accounts at 31 March 2015, based on the market capitalisation of the Group at 31 March 2015 and an estimate by the Directors of the likelihood of the change of control and consideration of possible timescales.
-These estimates will be reviewed and updated every six months for the purpose of the interim and year end accounts.
+Details of the loan notes issued and redeemed in the year ended 31 March 2013, the redemption premium paid, the change of control redemption premium payable in the future and the final settlement of this obligation can be found in note 7 of the parent company accounts.
+Related party disclosures are also provided in notes 7 and 11 of the parent company accounts as loan notes were issued in previous years to certain Directors.
+In accordance with IFRS, the Directors have included a financial liability for this derivative financial instrument totalling \$nil (2015: \$53,000) in the Consolidated accounts at 31 March 2016.
+In prior years this was based on the market capitalisation of the Group at each year end and an estimate by the Directors of the likelihood of the change of control and consideration of possible timescales.
+These estimates were reviewed and updated every six months for the purpose of the interim and year end accounts.